Boards of Distinction Awards

 New: See who was honored as a 2016 Board of Distinction!

-The Boards of Distinction recognition program provides a multi-year approach to demonstrating alignment with the Washington School Board Standards, focusing on five benchmarks per year.
+The Boards of Distinction recognition program provides a multi-year approach to demonstrate alignment with the Washington School Board Standards, focusing on three benchmarks per year.
+For 2017, they reference:

 About the awards

 Boards of the Year: This prestigious award goes only to the highest rated boards from among the applicants.
 One district from each of three district enrollment sizes (small, medium, large) may receive this accolade.
 Board of the Year recipients are featured in WSSDA Direct.

 Boards of Distinction: This award recognizes each board that shows evidence of applying the Washington School Board Standards.
 Our hope is that every school board in Washington will eventually meet the criteria for this tribute that reflects their commitment to effective governance.

 Special Merit Award: Five-Year Board of Distinction: This special award honors boards that have demonstrated continued focus on and breadth of alignment to the Washington School Board Standards.
 It is given to boards that have received five Board of Distinction awards.